Vice-President - Amy Smith

 Amy and her husband, Abe, have four children in the Lovejoy Independent School District.
 She is a graduate of the inaugural Leadership Lovejoy Class and Leadership Allen/Fairview Class XXIV.
-Amy’s experience in the Leadership Lovejoy Class inspired her to create and implement the Lovejoy Letter Campaign as a way for the community to show their gratitude to the teachers, administration and staff, and to recognize how much they are valued.
+Amy’s experience in the Leadership Lovejoy Class inspired her to create and implement the Lovejoy Letter Campaign.
+This campaign is a way for students and parents to personally express their appreciation and gratitude for all of the employees of Lovejoy ISD.
+These hand-written letters are collected and subsequently delivered to the staff the Friday before Thanksgiving as a gesture to show how much they are valued.

 “I am passionate about ensuring all Lovejoy students continue to have the best quality educational experience; one that allows them to learn, grow and succeed both during their years in LISD and beyond.
 I am also dedicated to collaborating to make LISD an exceptional place to learn and work.
 It is a true honor and privilege to serve our Lovejoy family.”

 One Heart.
 One Lovejoy.